Laci1953/Cowgol_on_CP_M/README.md

 The first file must be a Cowgol source file (it contains the "main").

+If more than one Cowgol source files are used, the first one will give the name of the executable being built, but the last one must contain the 'main' code.

 C and assembler routines may be called from the cowgol source files.

 If you want just to compile/assemble the files, the option -C must be used.